-- Invest 100 percent of your funds: You can invest as much of your HSA money as you’d like.
+- Invest 100% of your funds: You can invest as much of your HSA money as you’d like.

 - Debit card for easy access: Lively issues a debit card that you can use to pay for qualified health care expenses.

-Investing with Lively’s partner TD Ameritrade is easy as well.
-You can connect an existing TD Ameritrade account, or quickly open a new one using Lively’s single sign-on technology.
+Investing your account funds with Lively’s partner TD Ameritrade is easy as well.
+You can connect an existing TD Ameritrade account or quickly open a new one using Lively’s single sign-on technology.

 “Once everything’s in place, you’re connected when you sign on with Lively,” says Uralil.
 “You can move funds into your investment account, or you can get into the account and buy or sell on the TD side.
 It’s easy to hop back and forth.”

 You don’t have to worry about third-party issues because, Uralil says, Lively owns all its own technology.

 “We built it all from the ground up, based on our own lives and the lives of people we know,” says Uralil.
 “We’ve removed the nickel-and-dime aspect of HSAs, and made it a transparent, simple experience.”

 To learn more about Lively or open an account, visit Lively’s website.